newatoms/guides/medium-guide/readme.md

 To publish a story on the New Atoms Channel, do the following:

-If you've written your awesome post, choose add to publication and then click **New Atoms channel**.
+If you've written your awesome post, choose add to publication and then select the name of your channel (**New Atoms channel** for New Atoms most likely).
 Once you click on _add draft to publication_ others can review your post in draft & stories.

 1.<img src="../images/medium-add-to-publication.png" width="200"> 2.  <img src="../images/medium-add-draft.png" width="200">